 A user-friendly way to extract files from a .tar.gz archive is via a Graphical User Interface (GUI).
 A GUI is more suitable for beginners than a command-line tool.

-Extract Files to the Current Directory
+Extract .tar.gz Files to Current Directory

 Use GUI to unzip the files in the current directory.
 Take the following steps: